sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 >
 > All from natural language questions.
 No SQL.
 No dashboard switching.
 No waiting for reports."

-### Business Impact at Scale
+### Business Impact at Scale (FOCUS Results Delivered)

-> "With Snowflake Intelligence and Cortex Agents, PatientPoint can manage their 500,000 device fleet with:
+> "With Snowflake Intelligence and Cortex Agents, PatientPoint achieves all three FOCUS results:
 >
-> ✅ **Predict failures** 24-48 hours before they happen with >85% accuracy
+> **RESULT 1: 40-60% Cost Reduction** ✅
+> - 70%+ issues resolved remotely → 350,000 avoided dispatches annually
+> - $185 saved per remote fix → **$50M+/year in avoided costs**
 >
-> ✅ **Resolve 70%+ of issues remotely**—that's 350,000 avoided dispatches annually
+> **RESULT 2: Revenue Protection** ✅
+> - Predictive maintenance prevents unplanned downtime
+> - Zero ad revenue loss from device failures
+> - Proactive fixes before screens go dark
 >
-> ✅ **Save $50M+/year** in avoided dispatch costs at scale ($185 × 350K)
+> **RESULT 3: >85% Predictive Accuracy** ✅
+> - 24-48 hour advance warning of failures
+> - Pattern recognition from 72K+ telemetry records
+> - ML-ready data foundation in Snowflake
 >
-> ✅ **Reduce MTTR** from hours to minutes for remote fixes
->
-> ✅ **Improve customer satisfaction** with proactive maintenance
->
-> All running natively in Snowflake—no external ML platforms, no separate agent frameworks, and full governance through your existing Snowflake security model."
+> All running natively in Snowflake—Cortex ML for predictions, Cortex Analyst for natural language, and full governance through your existing security model."

 ### Call to Action
 > "Would you like to see how this could work with your data?
 We can set up a proof-of-concept in days, not months."